althonos/pronto/docs/source/index.rst

 .. note::

     ``pronto`` requires ``fastobo``, an efficient and faultless parser for the OBO language implemented in Rust.
-Some platforms, such as Linux x86-64 and OSX provide precompiled packages, but for others such as Windows, installing will require a working Rust toolchain.
-See the ``fastobo`` `Installation page <https://fastobo.readthedocs.io/en/latest/install.html>`_
+Most platforms, such as Linux x86-64, OSX and Windows x86-64 provide precompiled packages, but other less frequent platforms will require a working Rust toolchain.
+See the ``fastobo``
+    `Installation page <https://fastobo.readthedocs.io/en/latest/install.html>`_
-    and the `Rust Forge tutorial <https://forge.rust-lang.org/other-installation-methods.html>`_.
+    and the `Rust Forge tutorial <https://forge.rust-lang.org/other-installation-methods.html>`_
+    for more information about this topic.

 Library
 -------